Why an MBA?

 Within those industries, our alumni work across functional areas, including marketing and sales, operations and logistics, finance and accounting, consulting, human resources, information technology, and general management.

 We seek students with a variety of experience across these industries and functions, too.
 This diversity of thought allows for rich and thought-provoking conversations.
-In fact, more than 70 percent of our Full-time and Evening students have an undergraduate degree in a specialization other than business.
+In fact, more than 70 percent of our full-time and part-time students have an undergraduate degree in a specialization other than business.
 We want this diversity so that you can learn just as much from your peers as you learn from your professors.

 Transformative Personal Growth